sjbennett123/polarlarp/content/events/camps/camp_tomlinson.md

 ---

 - **Address**: 84 Osage Road, New Manchester, WV 26056
 - **GPS**: USE THIS FOR DIRECTIONS!
-40.545454187001056, -80.59292467546774
+[40.545454187001056, -80.59292467546774](https://goo.gl/maps/FMH1qFqK2ToXp1M47)
 - **Google Maps**: [Tomlinson Run State Park](https://goo.gl/maps/qBbR9WZ72GPFZZsZA)
 - **Website**: [wvstateparks.com](https://wvstateparks.com/park/tomlinson-run-state-park/)
 - **Office Phone**: [(304) 564-3651](tel:304-564-3651)
 - **Email Address**: [tomlinsonrunsp@wv.gov](mailto:tomlinsonrunsp@wv.gov)

-Once you enter the campsite's main road, its about 1/2 a mile until you reach the main camp area.
-You will pass a swimming pool on the left, then come up a slight grade and enter the main camp area.
-Cabins are on the left.
-The main road continues and dead ends into a parking area.
-A large dining hall on your left as you approach the parking area is the tavern and module building.
-Check in also takes place in this building.
+When you come in, go straight at the first turn and keep going.
+After the dam when you come up a big hill turn right and then we are the first camp there.

 **Beds**: Pretty legit, fairly thick and comfy.
 Just bring a blanket and pillow.